 - Robert Plant and the Sensational Space Shifters (October 3)

 Tickets are still available for all shows, though that could change at a moment’s notice as folks make their summer plans.

 So what do you need to know to enjoy an awesome concert season?
 Here are a few dos and don’ts.

-DO pay attention to seating rules.
+DO pay attention to seating rules

 Not all concerts have the same rules when it comes to seating, so it’s crucial to check the event details before you show up at the venue.

-New this year, no blankets, towels, or yoga mats of any shape or size will be permitted.
+For the second year in a row, no blankets, towels, or yoga mats of any shape or size will be permitted.
 It’s partly to prevent the sprawl that happens when people show up with a couple king-sized comforters and a belief that they’re entitled to a vast acreage of prime seating, but mostly it’s a safety issue.
 Every minute security spends digging through your rolled up blankie to find contraband crackers is a minute they won’t spend watching for legit security issues.
 It also slows down lines, and none of us want that.
 Please leave blankets and towels at home.